ScienceParkStudyGroup/rna-seq-lesson/_episodes/01-introduction.md

 teaching: 30
 exercises: 0
 questions:
-- "What will I learn during this workshop?"
+- "What can I learn by doing this RNA-Seq lesson?"
 - "What are the tools that I will be using?"
 - "What are the tidy data principles?"
 - "What is working in a more open way beneficial?"
 objectives:
-- "Discover a complete data analysis process revolving around the tidy principles."
+- "Discover in what consists a typical RNA-Seq experiment."
-- "Learn how to increase your data analysis efficacy"
+- "Know what results a RNA-Seq experiment can (and cannot) yield."
 keypoints:
 - "Tidy data principles are essential to increase data analysis efficiency and code readability."
 - "Using R and RStudio, it becomes easier to implement good practices in data analysis."